temach/reports/INR-Lab-1-Networking-Basics.md

 #### 8. Check that you can ssh to the Admin and access your web page from the outside.

-Successfull retrival of webpage from the Web host is shown below.
+Successfull retrieval of webpage from the Web host is shown below.
 ![](https://i.imgur.com/cMno51o.png)

-For the ssh to work, first we must either PermitRootLogin on the remote server and then loging with as a root user with root password or we can create a non-root user.
+For the ssh to work, first we must either PermitRootLogin on the remote server and then login with as a root user with root password or we can create a non-root user.
 Creating a dummy user is shown below.
 ![](https://i.imgur.com/D2O5d8W.png)